gconnect/gconnect/README.md

-### Brief about me
+ ### :girl: Brief about me

 Hi, I'm Glory Agatevure.
 I am a Mobile Engineer from Nigeria.
-I am the co-founder of AfricInnovate a tech startup in Nigeria.
+I am the co-founder of AfricInnovate a tech startup in Nigeria :nigeria:.
 I currently work as Mobile and Product Manager at AfricInnovate.
-I am currently working on a Fintech App using flutter.

 I am looking to collaborate on any great idea that can be developed with tech.
 I am open to business partnership and collaboration.
 To learn more about me, you can check my personal [website](agatevure.com)

-## I am fluent with
+## :tada: :high_brightness: I am fluent with
 I love to build mobile applications using
 - Java
 - Kotlin
 - Flutter

-## I also develop with
+## :sparkles: I also develop with
 When I am not developing mobile apps I work with
 - HTML
 - CSS